American Women Artists Executive Director

 The Aslan Foundation was established in 1994 by attorney Lindsay Young.
 The Foundation’s funding priorities include arts and culture, historic preservation, animal welfare, land conservation, outdoor recreation, and advancing livability in Knoxville.
 The Foundation works to strengthen the Knoxville community through grant making, Foundation projects, and public private partnerships.

 The Aslan Foundation is committed to historic preservation and outdoor recreation in Knoxville and has demonstrated that commitment through a range of projects.
-From the opening of Loghaven Artist Residency, High Ground Park, and the Candoro Marble Building, to the current rehabilitation of the Eugenia Williams House, the Foundation believes that historic sites are worth saving and sharing.
+From the opening of Loghaven Artist Residency, High Ground Park, and the Candoro Marble Building, to the rehabilitation of the Eugenia Williams House, the Foundation believes that historic sites are worth saving and sharing.

 The Foundation’s grantmaking focuses on capacity building and has led to leaps forward in programming and sustainability for organizations such as the Young Williams Animal Center, Friends of the Smokies, Cancer Support Community, Knoxville Museum of Art, Knox Heritage, Knoxville Opera, and Knoxville Symphony Orchestra.